xmdltz/.github/SECURITY.md

 - The location of the affected source code (tag/branch/commit or direct URL)
 - Any special configuration required to reproduce the issue
 - Step-by-step instructions to reproduce the issue
-- Proof-of-concept or exploit code (if possible)
+- Proof-of-concept (mandatory) or exploit code (if possible)
 - Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

+**Non-compliant submissions will be rejected, and repeat violators may be banned!** Our goal is to foster a constructive reporting culture where quality submissions promote not only better security for all users but also value our time spent investigating.

 ## Policy